buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.4.5 =
+ * Allow remote only media mode(MediaPress->Settings->General->Add/Upload media setting).
+ * Allow lightbox to be disabled for specific media types.
+ * Don't delete MediaPress notifications for user.
+Mark them as read instead.
+ * Using css flexbox for lighbox layout.
+ * Cache user gallery count for better performance.
+ * If you want to enable single media upload activity comments to be visible on media wall, please use the filter 'mpp_use_single_media_upload_as_media_activity'.

 = 1.4.4 =
  * Fix the activity action showing html with BP Nouveau template pack.
  * Fix the notices with taxonomy registration